 Dr Michael Otto along with OTTO and all the national Otto Group subsidiaries joined the ‘Remembrance, Responsibility and Future’ German Industry Foundation Initiative in August 2000.
 This fund supports activities that contribute to international understanding over the long term.

-Promoting education for young people is especially important for Dr Michael Otto.
+Promoting education for young people is especially important for Prof Dr Michael Otto.
 In his projects he is particularly concerned with creating access to values in society.

 The Young ClassX Project

 The Young ClassX is a unique youth music project that works with more than 2,200 children and young people from a total of 19 Hamburg schools from all over the municipal area.
 It was initiated by the Otto Group and the Salut Salon music ensemble and works in close cooperation with many relevant partners such as the Elbe Philharmonic Foundation, the ‘Ensemble Resonanz’ or the Ministry for Schools and Vocational Training.
 The Young ClassX introduces children and young people to the tradition of classical music in new and playful ways.
 They can get involved with one of the 35 Hamburg district choirs, learn to play an instrument, play in an orchestra or simply listen.
 The plan includes the use of the project’s own Music Mobile bus to take the children to concerts and events.